o-leolleo/blog/content/blog/hugo-tailwind-cf-pages--and-gh-actions.md

 ## Cloudflare Pages

 I needed an easy way of getting most out of static hosting built in.
 A few options were available like [GitHub pages](https://pages.github.com/), [Netlify](https://www.netlify.com/) and others.
-Since I host my domain configuration on cloudflare their solution sounded very compelling.
+Since I host my domain configuration on cloudflare their solution sounded very compelling, things could be kept in one place.
 Having a [cli](https://developers.cloudflare.com/workers/wrangler/) to automate the workflow on my own also looked interesting since this way I can add whatever custom steps I'd like to, for example:

 - [purging the dns cache after deployments.](https://github.com/o-leolleo/blog/blob/main/.github/workflows/cicd.yml#L85)
 - [having support for feature environments with auto clean-up on pull requests.](https://github.com/o-leolleo/blog/blob/main/.github/workflows/clean-up.yml)